Bluebeam/backenddev/README.md

 When requesting http://localhost/users/1, it's response might be:
 ```
 {
     "UserId": 1,
     "UserName": "jon",
 }
 ```

-### TV-Shows
+### Shows

-TV-Shows are another fundamental unit at *NetFace*.
+Shows (i.e. TV shows) are another fundamental unit at *NetFace*.
 They literally represent what users pay to get access to.

 We start you off with creating new TV-shows by handling the POST request: